 On Point with Todd Garing, PE, LEED AP

-Todd Garing, PE, LEED AP, a vice president with Mueller Associates, has helped engineer several of the firm’s high-profile sustainable projects, including the new Monticello Visitor Center.
-On-Point explores Mueller’s “green culture” with Todd, as well as the latest on the firm’s LEED® projects.
+Todd Garing, PE, LEED AP, a vice president with Mueller Associates, has helped engineer several of the firm’s high-profile sustainable projects, including the award-winning UMBC Performing Arts and Humanities Building.
+On Point explores Mueller’s “green culture” with Todd, as well as the latest on the firm’s LEED® projects.

 Q: Mueller has a diverse portfolio in sustainable design.
 What projects have been unique?

 A: It’s interesting—one of our earliest projects that focused on conserving energy was for the White House in the 1970s.
 We designed a solar energy system there.
-That was before my time, but this past year, we had the opportunity to work on another historic property, at Thomas Jefferson’s Monticello.
-The new visitor center there is a LEED-Gold project, and it incorporates an innovative geothermal chiller/heater system.
+That was before my time, but I did have the opportunity to work on another historic property, at Thomas Jefferson’s Monticello.
+The visitor center there is a LEED-Gold project, and it incorporates an innovative geothermal chiller/heater system.
 We like to think that Jefferson would have approved—it was cutting-edge but organic in that it made good use of the land.

-Q: What are your most recently completed LEED projects?
+Q: What are some of your significant LEED projects?